President Alison Frank

 ‘I had surgery to remove a meningioma, thought to be an acoustic neuroma until removal in 1993.
 I have two grown up children, and I am a retired Primary School teacher, and enjoy family, gardening, reading, walking, doing crosswords and listening to music.’

 Heidi has been a Trustee since 2014 and served as secretary until taking over the Chair in 2015

-Trustee Bronwyn Lummis
+Secretary Bronwyn Lummis

-Bronwyn has been a Trustee since 2011.
+Bronwyn has been a Trustee since 2011 and Secretary since 2017.

 ‘Sadly I was diagnosed with an acoustic neuroma in 1994 which was devastating news to hear but after my surgery I had my facial nerve cut which meant going on to have a lot more operations to my face something which I didn’t expect!
 But then I heard about this AMNET group which started a couple of years later we were so pleased to have the help, support and friendship of everyone in this group and to feel you are not alone.’

 Charlie has been a Trustee since 2011

 ‘Hearing the news about my wife Bronwyn with an acoustic neuroma was terrible and terrifying but when you have the help and support of others it does help!
 I go along to the AMNET group with Bronwyn to help other people within the group just listening and chatting to people being a listening ear, I also help where it is needed.’